OdysLam/clyell/_posts/2020/2020-03-28-Netdata-installation-production-web-server.md

 ## Firewall issues

 If you can't connect, it's possible that you have a firewall installed and that you have to open the port `19999`.
-Belowdav you can find relevant information and commands for Ubuntu & CentOS.
+Below you can find relevant information and commands for Ubuntu & CentOS.

 **Ubuntu:**